Nassty/fusql/README.rst

 FUSQL Linux Version
 ===================

-Main version of the project, done to use it on a linux machine.
+Main version.
+Developed under linux.

-Fusql it's a interface of a SQL database (sqlite for now) as a file system, where you have tables as folders and ini formated files as rows.
+Fusql works as a interface between a relational database (sqlite for now) and a filesystem.
+Each table is represented as a directory and each row is represented as a .ini file.

-Inside a file you will find the column names and it's value.
+We're supporting creating / deleting and modifying tables and table structures as a experimental features.
+This took about 6 hours in a sunday.

+We plan support OS X when we get the python-fuse bindings working.

 Example:
 ========